Our FOUR step Meeting Agenda is fun and designed to give you the best results from your networking time...

 Agenda Part 4 - Learning Point

-To round off the meeting another member of the group gives us a quick 3-5 minute learning point – a useful nugget of information that can help us in our business or personal lives – and a great way to finish the meeting on a high.
+To round off the meeting another member of the group gives us a quick 3-5 minute learning point – a useful nugget of practical information that can help us in our business or personal lives – and a great way to finish the meeting on a high.